letmein-vr/STALKER2-UEVR/README.md

-# ☢️ **Stalker 2 UEVR Mod - Player Guide** ☢️
+# ☢️ **S.T.A.L.K.E.R.
+2: Heart of Chornobyl UEVR Mod - Player Guide** ☢️

 Welcome to the Zone, Stalker!
 This mod transforms Stalker 2 into an immersive VR experience, and is built on the fantastic original mod by Mutar!

 ## **⚠️ IMPORTANT ⚠️**

-STALKER 2 STEAM VERSION 1.6 REQUIRED!
+S.T.A.L.K.E.R.
+2: Heart of Chornobyl STEAM VERSION 1.6 REQUIRED!
 UEVR will crash on any later version of the game!

 LATEST UEVR NIGHTLY REQUIRED!